imixs/imixs-workflow/src/site/markdown/core/xml/post_xml.md

-#How to post XML data to the RESTful service interface
+#Post XML Data to the Imixs REST Service

-The following code example shows how you can transform external xml data with a xsl template provided in a file:
+The following code example shows how to transform external xml data with a xsl template provided in a file:

 	private EntityCollection transform(Document xmldoc) throws TransformerException {